IT Cost Optimization Strategies: Why the Future Hinges on Effective SaaS Management

-Productiv’s State of SaaS Management in 2021 survey provides further color and insights into the growing problem of SaaS management in enterprises.
+Productiv’s State of SaaS Management survey provides further color and insights into the growing problem of SaaS Management in enterprises.
 The research found that:

 - Lack of visibility into SaaS apps not owned by IT was a top pain point for 59% of surveyed enterprise tech leaders